weisscharlesj/SciCompforChemists/_sources/notebooks/introduction/intro.md

 - Ryan Schulte for reporting typos
 - Robert Belford for reports typos
 - Filippo Muzzini for reporting a missing data file in chapter 6
+- jaredchis (GitHub handle) for reporting a code typo in chapter 3